How Can I Make My Own Pureed Baby Food?

 What are some advantages of making your baby’s pureed food?

-- Greater control over what you feed your baby: You can use a wider variety of ingredients that are not always available in store-bought baby food.1,10
+You can use a wider variety of ingredients that are not always available in store-bought baby food.110

-- May help reduce picky eating: Repeatedly offering a greater variety of foods, as well as foods the family eats (with minor changes in textures and ingredients to meet your baby’s needs), may help make your little one a more adventurous eater, even into childhood.2
+Repeatedly offering a greater variety of foods and foods the family eats (with minor changes in textures and ingredients to meet your baby’s needs) may help make your little one a more adventurous eater, even into childhood.2

 Let’s get cooking!